 So much amazing food to try in Vietnam.
 The Local cuisines are full of fresh vibrant flavours. lots of noodles soups and exotic infusions with remnants of the French influence in pastries and bakeries.
 Head to the beach town of Nha Trang where you can get fresh seafood on the beach and don’t forget to try the famous Vietnamese coffee made with condensed milk.

 MY FAVOURITE VIETNAM DISHES?
-DEFINETLY THE PHO, BANH MI AND RICE PAPER ROLLS!
+DEFINITELY THE PHO, BANH MI AND RICE PAPER ROLLS!
 See Below, some of my favourite restaurants in Vietnam.
 AND REMEMBER TO CHECK TRIP ADVISOR FOR TOP PICKS OF EACH PLACE YOU VIST!

 +Sailing Club, Nha Trang